tpark94/speedplusbaseline/README.md

 ## Currently Unavailable Features

 The SPEED+ dataset is currently released and used for the [Satellite Pose Estimation Competition (SPEC2021)](https://kelvins.esa.int/pose-estimation-2021/).
-The competition is planned to last until the end of March 2022.
-In fairness of the competition, some items that are necessary to reproduce our results will not be available until at least the competition concludes.
+Following the end of SPEC2021, a post-mortem version is currently on-going.
+In fairness of the competition, some items that are necessary to reproduce our results are not available at this stage.
 These include:

 - Keypoints data used to train KRN (`src/utils/tangoPoints.mat`)
 - CSV files containing bounding box and keypoint labels (KRN) or spacecraft attitude classes (SPN) for all domains of SPEED+